Aeroraven/Ifrit-v2/README.md

 ## ⚡️Quick Start

+> Some breaking architectural changes are scheduled in `dev` branch (covering RHI, Vulkan adapter and RDG), all downstream modules will be temporarily (and some will be permanently) removed.
+> Please checkout `checkpoint/v6` branch before going on

 > Some breaking changes (like changes in serialization and asset management) were made in `dev` branch recently (Refer to  [TODO.md](./TODO.md) for more details).
 Former serialization library has been replaced by a new embedded reflection system, and the compatibility patches for older codes are not fully covered now.
 >
 > **It's required to switch to branch `checkpoint/v4` to run `Syaro/Ayanami Demo`, and `checkpoint/v1` to run `Software Renderer`.**